Failing in School vs. Playing Sports

 How to deal with academic failure in young athletes.

 The link between athletics and academic performance continues to be a topic of considerable debate.
 Some educators see sports as contributing to academic achievement.
 They argue that student-athletes need to meet eligibility requirements and are thus motivated to work in the classroom.
-Others believe that sport participation decreases grades because young athletes are over burdened with practices and games.
+Others believe that sports participation decreases grades because young athletes are overburdened with practices and games.
 As a result, they don’t have time to focus on schoolwork.